suffolklibraries/lgc/content/collections/events/bury-wellbeing-walk-05-06.md

         text: 'Suffolk Onboard website'
       -
         type: text
+        text: '.  '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: '.
-Bury St Edmunds railway station is a 12 minute walk away and you can find the train times on the ' -
+        text: 'Bury St Edmunds railway station is a 12 minute walk away and you can find the train times on the ' -
         type: text
         marks: